dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 | ParallelText       | 0 |

-A small number of CLDF-contributions contain multiple modules of different types.
+A small number of CLDF-contributions are linked to several modules of different types.

 - tsezacp (TextCorpus and Dictionary)
 - gerstnerhungarian (Wordlist and Dictionary)